The mission of YWCA Minneapolis is eliminating racism, empowering women and girls, and promoting peace, justice, freedom and dignity for all.

 Geographic Area Served

-• The YWCA owns and operates three buildings in the neighborhoods of Downtown, Uptown, Midtown and Midtown; these building house three YWCA Fitness Centers serving 24,000+ members, two of the six YWCA Children’s Centers and provide meeting rooms, program space, and office space for YWCA programs and organizational operations
+• YWCA owns and operates three buildings in the neighborhoods of Downtown, Uptown and Midtown; these buildings house three YWCA Fitness Centers serving 25,000+ members, two of the five YWCA Children’s Centers and provide meeting rooms, program space, and office space for YWCA programs and organizational operations

-• YWCA of Minneapolis Children’s Centers operate in Minneapolis in the neighborhoods of Downtown, Midtown and Phillips; in Saint Paul in the neighborhoods of Downtown and Frogtown; and in Golden Valley, a Minneapolis suburb
+• YWCA Minneapolis Children’s Centers operate in Minneapolis in the neighborhoods of Downtown, Midtown and Phillips; and in Saint Paul in the neighborhoods of Downtown and Frogtown